viktorbobinski/viktorbobinski.github.io/_posts/2022-04-27-smart-notes.md

 }
 {% endhighlight %}

-All that is left is the SmartNotes class which is a container for the added texts.
+Finally, the SmartNotes class which is a container for the added texts. `SmartNotePair` is a pair of String and usageCount.

 {% highlight ruby %}
 public class SmartNotes {